- Scientific Programme

 Speakers are listed in alphabetical order and will be updated as speaker bios become available.

-Kellam is a graduate of Massey University and has recently completed his residency training with the European College of Veterinary Ophthalmologists, with specialist board exams planned for 2019.
+Kellam is a graduate of Massey University and has recently become a diplomat of the European Collage of Veterinary Ophthalmologists, following specialist level board exams in early 2019.
 His early veterinary career was spent in mixed animal practice.
 He then moved into small animal general practice in NZ and the UK while beginning to focus on ophthalmology.
 Currently Kellam works solely in referral ophthalmic practice and divides his time between clinics in Wellington (NZ) and Adelaide (Aus).
 Kellam has presented a variety of ophthalmology topics at national and international conferences and is involved with teaching interns and post-graduate students at Massey University.
 Kellam has a keen interest in developing the knowledge and skills of veterinarians so they are able to apply good clinical judgement when treating the ocular diseases commonly seen in clinical practice.

 Soren is extensively published (more than 80 papers/chapters), and as a recipient of numerous teaching and research excellence awards, he has become an internationally recognized speaker.
 He and his colleagues from Tufts changed the practice of veterinary medicine when they developed and introduced the profession to FAST exams, and with colleagues at the University of Calgary, adapted veterinary point of care ultrasound for use in non-trauma patients.
 With the help of many great colleagues from around the world, Soren continues to develop ultrasound training techniques and workshops for non-specialist practitioners.
 Along with point of care ultrasound, his research interests include hemorrhage, coagulation, and perfusion.